cyberkathosting/ispconfig3/CONTRIBUTING.md

 This document is under development and will be continuously improved.

 # Issues
-* Before opening a new issue, use the search function to check if there isn't a bug report / feature request already
+* Before opening a new issue, use the search function to check if there isn't a bug report / feature request already.
-* If you are reporting a bug, please share your OS and PHP (CLI) version
+* If you are reporting a bug, please share your OS and PHP (CLI) version.
 * If you want to report several bugs or request several features, open a separate issue for each one of them.

 # Branches